p1halani/Airbnb-Data-Analysis/README.md

 Descriptive analysis of Airbnb data from Seattle

+# Conclusion

+1)  Calendar

+    Jan - April : Maintenance

+    May - Sep : rental

+    Oct - Dec : Take a break

+2) Communications affect overall rating and check in rating.

+3) Price and Revenue are not affected by ratings.

+4) Make rooms for 2 to 3 guests.

+5) Providing wireless internet, heating and kitchen are common.

 ### Data

 Find Dataset [here](http://insideairbnb.com/get-the-data.html) and place in input folder by creating it.